Skip to main content

 Frequently Asked Questions

-How many retry attempts can I configure?+
+How many retry attempts should we configure?+

 What happens after all retries fail?+

-Can subscribers update payment during dunning?+
+Can subscribers update their card during dunning?+

-What affects coverage, methods, and timelines?+
+What determines coverage, methods, and timelines?+

 Coverage, methods, and timelines vary by market and are subject to compliance and policy checks.
 Confirm your target corridors and payout methods during evaluation.